Managing Director and Senior Partner at BCG, Yves Morieux speaks on the productivity crisis and the need for collaboration within companies.

 In his Ted talk, Morieux calls attention to the problems caused by the demand for clear accountability.
 He notes that companies spend considerably more time deciding who to blame should something go wrong, than on actually trying to succeed.

-Productive, efficient, and accountable.
-Three words often used to describe an ideal worker.
+Productive, efficient, and accountable, three words that are often used to describe an ideal worker.
 Together with modern technology, these traits are more measurable than ever.
 Using cloud-based platforms, teams can easily track the actions of each member.
 And by the same token, measure their productivity.

 In this way, managers can track employee/customer relationships.
 Thereby learning which employees are in touch with the most customers.

 But at what cost?
 Just because it’s easy doesn’t mean it’s helpful.
 As Morieux points out, this may lead to workers spending more time focused on their planhat record than on the customer.
-After all, if individual achievement is the focus of management, individual achievement will be prioritised by workers.
+After all, if individual achievement is the focus of management, individual achievement will be prioritized by employees.

-In other words, employees may prioritise the number of contacts over the quality of the conversations.
+In other words, employees may prioritize the number of contacts over the quality of the conversations.
 Research shows that the method of lead distribution within a sales team can have substantial effects on the conversion rate.
 Almost all of these methods require collaboration.
-Placing the clients & companies needs above personal quota.
+Placing the clients and company’s needs above personal quota.

 “To cooperate is not a super effort, it is how you allocate your effort.
 It is to take a risk, because you sacrifice the ultimate protection granted by objectively measurable individual performance,” says Morieux.

 Global businesses are not built through individual achievement.
-Collaboration provides a platform off of which companies can grow beyond their current reach.
+Collaboration provides a platform on which companies can grow beyond their current reach.
 Especially when the goal is to expand into new markets.

 Finance Digest has deemed this to be the age of partnerships over solo enterprises.
 Collaboration with outside firms allows companies to save time and resources while still delivering on their customer’s demands.